Dear Members,

 Annual return referred to in sub-section (3) of section 92 has been placed on website of the Company, website address https://www.hindoostan.com/downloads/#Annual-Return

-2) No. of Board meetings
+2) No. of Board Meetings

 3) Directors Responsibility Statement

-Pursuant to the provisions of Section 134(3) (c) and 134(5) of the Companies Act 2013, the Directors confirms to the best of their knowledge and belief:
+Pursuant to the provisions of Section 134(3) (c) and 134(5) of the Companies Act 2013, the Directors confirm to the best of their knowledge and belief: (a) that in the preparation of the annual accounts, the applicable accounting standards had been followed and there are no material departures;

 (b) that the directors had selected such accounting policies and applied them consistently and made judgments and estimates that are reasonable and prudent so as to give a true and fair view of the state of affairs of the Company at the end of the financial year and of the profit and loss of the Company for that period;

-(c) that the directors had taken proper and sufficient care for the maintenance of adequate accounting records in accordance with the provisions of the Companies Act, 2013 for safeguarding the assets of the Company and for preventing and detecting fraud and other irregularities;
+(c) that the directors had taken proper and sufficient care for the maintenance of adequate accounting records in accordance with the provisions of the Companies Act,

-(e) that the directors have laid down internal financial controls to be followed by the Company and such internal financial controls are adequate and operating effectively; and
+(d) that the directors have prepared the annual accounts on a going concern basis; (e) that the directors have laid down internal financial controls to be followed by the Company and such internal financial controls are adequate and operating effectively; and

 (f) the directors have devised proper systems to ensure compliance with the provisions of all applicable laws and that such systems were adequate and operating effectively.